colinhacks/devii/md/blog/the-ultimate-tech-stack.md

 ### React (+ TypeScript)

-I want to build the site f in React and TypeScript.
+I want to build the site with React and TypeScript.
 I love them both wholeheartedly, I use them for my day job, and they're gonna be around for a long time.
 Plus writing untyped JS makes me feel dirty.

 I don't want limitations on what my personal website can be/become.
 Sure, at present my site consists of two simple, static blog posts.
 But down the road, I may want to build a page that contains an interactive visualization, a filterable table, or a demo of a React component I'm open-sourcing.
 Even something simple (like the email newsletter signup form at the bottom of this page) was much more pleasant to implement in React; how did we use to build forms again?